Christmas Preparations for Students On-A-Budget

 A smart student budgeter picks up on excellent opportunities to save money.
 As an international student, you have the best chance to save money and eat well during Christmas.
-You can easily organize a never-seen-before Christmas dinner with your flatmates by planning a Potluck party, the best solution to a budget-friendly Christmas dinner If you plan a potluck party with friends, you will only need to buy the ingredients for the one or two dishes you are preparing for your Christmas dinner.
-Other than saving money and time, you will all definitely create some unforgettable memories with every step of it all.
+You can easily organise a never-seen-before Christmas dinner with your flatmates by planning a Potluck party, the best solution to a budget-friendly Christmas dinner.
+If you plan a potluck party with friends, you will only need to buy the ingredients for the one or two dishes you are preparing for your Christmas dinner.
+Other than saving money and time, you will all create some unforgettable memories with every step of it all.

-5. Organize a Secret Santa
+5. Organise a Secret Santa

 Check out our The Art of Choosing Christmas Gifts blog if you are not sure what to buy for your secret Santa partner.